argoproj/argo-workflows/docs/metrics.md

 > v2.7 and after

+!!!
+Metrics changes in 3.6
+    Please read [this](metrics-3.6.md) short guide on what you must consider when upgrading to 3.6.

 ## Introduction

 Argo emits a certain number of controller metrics that inform on the state of the controller at any given time.
 Furthermore,